 \subsection{Ideas of proof}

-At its core, the proof of \autoref{xthm:main1} is simple, and we describe it below.
+The core idea of the proof of \autoref{xthm:main1} is simple, and we describe it below.

 First, we recall the notation.
-Let $L$ be an algebraically closed field of characteristic zero, let $X/L$ denote a smooth projective variety.
-By work of \cite{JKam}, the statement of \autoref{xthm:main1} is equivalent to showing that if every integral subvariety of $X$ is of general type, then for every smooth projective curve $C/L$, the Hom-scheme $\underline{\Hom}_L(C,X)$ is of finite type i.e., $X$ is bounded over $K$ (\autoref{defn:bounded}) Let $K$ denote the completion of the algebraic closure of the formal Laurent series with coefficients in $L$ with respect to the $t$-adic valuation, and let $X_K$ denote the base change of $X$ to $K$.
-By the geometric properties of boundedness (\autoref{thm:boundedgeometric}), we have that $X$ is bounded over $L$ if and only if $X_K$ is bounded over $K$, and the advantage of working over $K$ is that we can consider the Berkovich analytification $X_K^{\an}$ of $X_K$.
-Next, we define a pseudo-metric on $X_K^{\an}$ such that when it is a metric, it defines the Berkovich analytic topology, and it is a metric when every integral subvariety of $X$ is of general type (cf.~ \autoref{xthm:LeaimpliesBarthintro} and \autoref{xthm:HyperbolicImpliesLeaIntro}).
-These results and the Arzela--Ascoli theorem will allow us to show that $X_K$ is bounded over $K$, and hence $X$ is bounded over $L$.
+Let $L$ be an algebraically closed field of characteristic zero, let $X/L$ denote a projective variety.
+From results in \cite{JKam}, the statement of \autoref{xthm:main1} is equivalent to showing that if every integral subvariety of $X$ is of general type, then for every smooth projective curve $C/L$, the Hom-scheme $\underline{\Hom}_L(C,X)$ is of finite type i.e., $X$ is bounded over $L$ (\autoref{defn:bounded}).
+Let $K$ denote the completion of an algebraic closure of the formal Laurent series with coefficients in $L$ with respect to the $t$-adic valuation, and let $X_K$ denote the base change of $X$ to $K$.
+By the geometric properties of boundedness (\autoref{thm:boundedgeometric}), we have that $X$ is bounded over $L$ if and only if $X_K$ is bounded over $K$.
+The advantage of working over $K$ is that we can consider the Berkovich analytification $X_K^{\an}$ of $X_K$.
+Next, we define a pseudo-metric on $X_K^{\an}$ such that when it is a metric, it defines the Berkovich $K$-analytic topology.
+We have that it is a metric when every integral subvariety of $X$ is of general type (cf.~ \autoref{xthm:LeaimpliesBarthintro} and \autoref{xthm:HyperbolicImpliesLeaIntro}).
+These results, the Arzela--Ascoli theorem, and additional arguments understanding uniform limits of $K$-analytic morphisms will help us to show that $X_K$ is bounded over $K$, and hence that $X$ is bounded over $L$.